-Now I first came across this scam on Instagram, it’s huge on there but apparently it’s present on other social network sites too like Facebook, Twitter & all the rest of them.
+I first came across this scam on Instagram, it’s huge on there but apparently it’s present on other social network sites too like Facebook, Twitter & all of the others too.

 His profile had a tonne of pictures like this:

-Normally if somebody approached you and told you this it would probably just sound completely outrageous, but because it’s backed up with all these other photos it gets people curious… They start thinking to themselves “hmm… maybe this could work?”…
+Of course, normally if somebody approached you and told you this it would probably just sound completely outrageous, but because it’s backed up with all these other photos it gets people curious.

 Firstly, the photos on these profiles are fake.
-They’re simply copied from other peoples profiles, and I’ve even been unfortunate enough to fall victim of having my own personal profile duplicated and used by somebody running one of these scams…Needless to say I contacted Instagram instantly to have it taken down (which thankfully they honored pretty quickly).
+They’re simply copied from other peoples profiles, and I’ve even been unfortunate enough to fall victim of having my own personal profile duplicated and used by somebody running one of these scams.

 No money is getting flipped, and whatever money you deposited onto the card will most likely never be seen again.